Virus hoax: Telephone scam

 A telephone scam, commonly operated from call centres based in India, has been active since 2008.
-The victim is quoted his or her name and address, and is told: "I'm calling for Microsoft (or an entity that sounds like it is connected to Microsoft, such as the "Windows Service Center" or "Windows Technical Department").
+The victim is quoted their name and address, and is told: "I'm calling for Microsoft (or an entity that sounds like it is connected to Microsoft, such as the "Windows Service Center" or "Windows Technical Department").
 We've had a report from your internet service provider of serious virus problems from your Windows computer."
-The victim is then directed to open the Windows event viewer, which displays apparently critical warnings, and is directed to a website to download an application to allow the scammer to control his or her computer remotely.
+The victim is then directed to open the Windows event viewer, which displays apparently critical warnings, and is directed to a website to download an application to allow the scammer to control their computer remotely.
 The caller supposedly fixes the problems and demands a fee for the service.
 In addition to the fraudulent fee, the process usually enables malware to be uploaded to the victim's computer.

 Parodies

 The virus hoax has become part of the culture of the twenty-first century and the gullibility of novice computer users convinced to delete files on the basis of hoaxes has been parodied in several popular jokes and songs.

 One such parody is "Weird Al" Yankovic's song "Virus Alert" from the album Straight Outta Lynwood.
 The song makes fun of the exaggerated claims that are made in virus hoaxes, such as legally changing your name or opening a rift in time and space.

 Another parody of virus hoaxes is the honor system virus which has been circulated under the name Amish Computer Virus, manual virus, the Blond Computer Virus, the Irish Computer Virus, the Syrian Computer Virus, the Norwegian Computer Virus, Albanian Virus, Azerbaijan virus, Newfie Virus, the Unix Computer Virus, the Mac OS 9 virus, Discount virus and many others.
 This joke email claims to be authored by the Amish or other similar low-technology populations who have no computers, programming skills or electricity to create viruses and thus ask users to delete their own hard drive contents manually after forwarding the message to their friends.

 The Tuxissa virus is another parody of the virus hoax, originating on Humorix, a humor website about Linux.
 The parody claims to be based on the concept of the Melissa virus, but with the aim of installing Linux on the victim's computer without the owner's permission.
 The story says that it was spread via e-mail, contained in a message titled "Important Message About Windows Security".
 It was supposed to first spread the virus to other computers, then download a stripped-down version of Slackware and uncompress it onto the hard disk.
 The Windows Registry is finally deleted and the boot options changed.
 The virus then reboots the computer, leaving the user facing the Linux login prompt with all their Windows security problems solved.